Skip to main content

 When to Use NPV?

 NPV can come in handy when planning your investments across asset classes and financial instruments.
-For example, if you are comparing instruments with recurring deposits such as PPF, NPS, ULIP, ELSS SIP etc, NPV is the perfect tool to evaluate returns.
+For example, if you are comparing instruments with recurring deposits such as PPF, NPS, ULIP, ELSS, and SIP, NPV is the ideal tool for evaluating and comparing the returns.

-For example, you are evaluating a 3-year bank deposit that pays interest each month and comparing this with a stock that you will be selling off after 3 years.
-Calculate the NPV of both these options using the rate of inflation as the discounting rate and invest in whichever has a higher NPV.
+For example, you are evaluating a 3-year bank deposit that pays interest each month and comparing it with a stock you will sell after 3 years.
+Calculate the NPV of both options using the inflation rate as the discount rate, and invest in whichever has the higher NPV.

 Did You Know?